trustedanalytics/atk/doc/source/glossary.rst

         structural properties of a graph, including:

         #.
 Traversals --
-            Algorithmic walk throughs of the graph to determine optimal paths and relationship between vertices.
+            Algorithmic walk-through of the graph to determine optimal paths and relationship between vertices.

         #.
 Statistics --